 Please leave your Green Bin and Kitchen Catcher behind when you move.
 The Green Bin is assigned to the civic address, not the property owner.
-If the previous owner did not leave the Green Bin or Kitchen Catcher at your new residence, please fill out the Green Bin Request Form or call 613-967-3200 ext.
-3219 for a service number.
+If the previous owner did not leave the Green Bin or Kitchen Catcher at your new residence, please fill out the Green Bin Request Form or call 613-967-3275 for a service number.

 How do I keep animals and rodents out of my bin?